 What It Means to Volunteer as GeekGirlCon Staff

 - GeekGirlCon staff positions are all volunteer, non-paid positions.

-- Attendance in-person or remotely for staff and departmental meetings is required.
+- Attendance remotely (or in-person, during non-pandemic times) for staff and departmental meetings is required.

 - Must maintain prompt and professional correspondence.